opendistro/for-elasticsearch-docs/docs/security-configuration/security-admin.md

 Name | Description
 :--- | :---
-`-backup` | Retrieve the current Security plugin configuration from a running cluster and dump it to the working directory.
+`-backup` | Retrieve the current security plugin configuration from a running cluster and dump it to the working directory.
 `-migrate` | Migrate configuration YAML files from version 0.x.x to 1.x.x.